yurimikushov/cv-editor/README.md

 👀 **Look an example**

 You can see a CV example.
-To see one, use `example` button on the toolbar.
+To see one, use `Example` button on the toolbar.

 👌 **Supporting English and Russian langs**